jirutka/pueue/Get-started.md

 This also works with your shell's range parameter, e.g. `pueue log {0..3} 15 19`.

+### Dependencies

+Pueue allows to specify dependencies for tasks.
+A task will only be executed if all dependencies were successful.

+A dependency can be specified by using the `--after/-a` flag on the `add` command.

+It is advised to use this in combination with the `pause_on_failure` setting.
+This will prevent all dependant tasks of a failed task to fail as well. \
+Instead, one can now go ahead, debug/fix the failed task and `restart` it with the `--in-place` flag.

+Any dependency handling will then continue as expected without breaking the whole dependency chain.

-### Dependencies, delays, immediate
+### Delays and immediate

-There are multiple ways to specify when a command should be executed.
+There are multiple other ways to specify when a command should be executed.
 Check the help text of the `add` subcommand to see all options.

-As an example, you can
+As an example, you can:

-- Specify dependencies.
-The task will only be executed if all dependencies were successful.
 - Set a delay.
 The task will be scheduled after e.g. 5 hours.
 - force a start.
 The task will be started immediately.